pvaladez/petervaladez.com/content/posts/modifying-the-gatsby-twitter-plugin.md

 ### Loading Animation

-To let our visitors know that there is something going on underneath the masked gray box where the embedded tweet will be, we are going to need an loading animation.
+To let our visitors know that there is something going on underneath the masked gray box where the embedded tweet will be, we are going to need a loading animation.
 There are a lot of ways to add loading animations, but after looking at [gatsby-remark-interactive-gifs](https://www.gatsbyjs.com/plugins/gatsby-remark-interactive-gifs/) I found that [loading.io](https://loading.io/) has really nice animations available.
 I'm using one of